- Undergraduate Students

 - Manchester provides diverse opportunities – it's a hotbed of culture, a creative hub for the media, a home for engineering and scientific discovery, and fertile ground for business growth and new ventures.

-- Throughout the year, festivals and events feature across Manchester's calendar including the biennial Manchester International Festival, and the Manchester Children's Book Festival.
+- Throughout the year, festivals and events feature across Manchester's calendar including the biennial Manchester International Festival, the largest 10k run in Europe and extensive Christmas markets.

-- The city is one of the country's best shopping destinations, with everything from high-end retail to boutiques, markets, and high street brands.
+- One of the country's best shopping destinations, there's everything from high-end retail to boutiques, markets, and high street brands.
+Not to mention the Northern Quarter's independent vintage stores.

 - Sport is part of Manchester's DNA, a feature of the city's history, character, and economy.
 It is renowned as a capital of football, being home to both Manchester City and Manchester United, plus the UK's National Football Museum.

 - The campus is located on Oxford Road and extends back into the community of Hulme.
-The city centre can be reached on foot in 15 minutes, or by bus direct from the campus.
+The city centre is never more than 15 minutes' walk away.

-- Manchester International Airport is just ten miles (16 km) south of Manchester city centre, with fast and frequent rail links to the city.
+- Manchester International Airport is just 10 miles (16 km) south of Manchester city centre, with fast and frequent rail and tram links to the city.